-I have indicated the above contrasts as a preliminary move to our consideration of the immediate human problem in order to provide a perspective and a background which will inspire hope for the future and confidence in the ultimate destiny of man.
-The post-war period must be entered through the door of an assured belief in the integrity and the vitality of humanity and with the certainty that man is on his way to a glory and a planetary usefulness, to a destiny and a future for which the past with all its difficulties and sorrows has prepared him.
-It is a past which is in reality more like the pre-natal stage than an ordinary living process; it is a preface to a richer and a more enlightened life; it is perhaps only a preliminary period to a culture and a civilization which will redound to the glory of God and constitute a vital testimony to the divinity of man.
-The above is no picture conjured up by wishful thinking; it is an emerging reality which has its roots in the past and its promise in the future.
+The above contrasts provide a perspective and a background which will inspire hope for the future and confidence in the ultimate destiny of man.
+The past is in reality more like the prenatal stage than an ordinary living process; it is a preface to a richer and a more enlightened life; it is a preliminary period to a culture and a civilization which will redound to the glory of God and constitute a vital testimony to the divinity of man.

-Two things must, however, be borne in mind.
-The processes of birth are never pleasant.
-The birth of the new age and of a new and more suitable civilization are no [page 16] exception to this rule.
-Something has been nurtured down the ages which is on the verge of coming forth into the light.
-Out of the darkness of the past, a new and better world will be born.
-When the miseries and the agony of this birthing process are over, a new humanity will be seen active upon the earth, a new race of men— new because differently oriented.
+When the birthing process is over, a new humanity will be seen active upon the earth, a new race of men— new because differently oriented.